EU Blue Card, Opportunity Card, and study-to-work options

 Step 3

-Add a language and employer-market plan to every Germany route, even where English-speaking roles are plausible.
+Add a language plan and employer research to every Germany option, even where English-speaking roles are plausible.

-Germany often rewards candidates who can combine degree fit, employer demand, and patience with language or integration steps.
+Germany often works best for candidates who can combine a relevant degree, employer demand, and patience with language or integration steps.

 The EU Blue Card and Opportunity Card solve different problems and should not be treated as interchangeable.